jakapurg/plant_care-api/README.md

 ## Description

-This is the back-end part for the PlantCare mobile app
+This is the back-end part for the [Plant Care](https://github.com/TomazMazej/plant_care) mobile app.
+Documentation with all the endpoints can be accessed at localhost:3000/doc once the app is running.

 ## Installation